jamhall/pixie/README.md

 for handling server events 🦀

-> This is my first project to learn Rust so there is likely code that is not very idiomatic may not conform to best practices (but hey, i'm learning)
+> This is my first project to learn Rust so there is likely code that is not very idiomatic and may not conform to best practices (but hey, i'm learning)

 ### Description